spncrhrstn/spencerharston.com/src/now.md

 ## Reading

-I'm working through the audiobooks of The Lord of the Rings trilogy, currently listening to *The Return of the King*.
-Andy Serkis is the narrator, and he do a fantastic job.

-Gonna take a short break from fiction and go with some non-fiction.
-Picked out *My Friend Anne Frank* as my current book.

-If I need something completely different to read, I picked out *Under the Dome* (third Stephen King novel this year).
+Currently reading *Under the Dome* (third Stephen King novel this year), longest book I've read this year so far.

 *See also my [year-to-date page](/posts/2024/books-of-2024/) about what else I've read this year.*